< Previous standard ^ Up a level ^ Next standard >

 The standard explains four “processes” (key aspects of governance):

-1. Evaluation: senior management considers proposals and plans for information security management (e.g. "We intend to implement an ISO27001 ISMS");
+- Evaluation: senior management considers proposals and plans for information security management (e.g. "We will adopt an ISO27001 ISMS");

-2. Direction: preparing strategies, policies and objectives for information security that align with and support the achievement of the organisation’s business objectives;
+- Direction: preparing strategies, policies and objectives for information security that align with and support the achievement of the organisation’s business objectives (e.g. “It is imperative that we both protect and exploit valuable information”);

-3. Monitoring the performance of information security through management information flows and internal reporting arrangements such as security metrics;
+- Monitoring the performance of information security through management information flows and internal reporting arrangements (e.g. “We track the following security metrics: ...”);

-4. Communication: ensures that all those within the organisation who are actively involved in directing, overseeing, driving, guiding and monitoring information security are 'singing from the same hymn sheet', while external stakeholders (such as owners and regulators such as the US government’s Securities and Exchange Commission) are assured that information risk is being competently managed.
+- Communication: ensures that all those within the organisation who are actively involved in directing, overseeing, driving, guiding and monitoring information security are 'singing from the same hymn sheet', while external stakeholders (such as its owners and regulatory authorities) are assured that information risk is being competently managed.

 It also lays out six information security objectives that the governance and management arrangements should satisfy: